CumulusNetworks/docs/content/cumulus-linux-41/Layer-3/Network-Address-Translation-NAT.md

 {{%notice note%}}

 - NAT is supported on physical interfaces and bond interfaces only.
-- Dynamic NAT/PAT is supported on Broadcom Trident3 X7 and Mellanox Spectrum-2 switches only.
+- Dynamic NAT is supported on Broadcom Trident3 X7 and Mellanox Spectrum-2 switches only.
 - IPv6 to IPv4 translation is not supported.
 - Multicast traffic is not supported.
 - NAT is *not* supported in an EVPN configuration.